Luxuries…

 Liked your blog.

-30. Pradip Somasundaran said,
+29. Pradip Somasundaran says:

 Alexis, yes, Sri Sri Ravishanker says that live is a celebration.
 Find the finer points of life and enjoy the good moments by living in the present moment.
 This is the only way one can remain happy throughout.
 The body is just an aberration encapsulation the mighy and beautiful soul!